 The Office of the Chief Information Officer (OCIO) exists to provide a strategic vision of information technology that advances the Washington University mission, supports operations, serves the needs of all communities across the university and enables the university to continue to excel in its increasingly competitive landscape.
-Guided by a set of values and guiding principles, the OCIO works collaboratively with academic, clinical, research and administrative leaders across the institution to develop a strategy that will better leverage our IT investment.
+Guided by IMPACT, our IT Strategic Plan, the OCIO works collaboratively with academic, clinical, research and administrative leaders across the institution to develop a strategy that will better leverage our IT investment.
 The OCIO leads the planning, development, support and measurement of all IT services and initiatives.
 The OCIO also provides information security and portfolio and project management services for IT projects.

 OCIO Senior Staff